DoktorTomato/raytracer_project/README.md

 4. cmake ..
 5. make (or alternatively cmake --build .)

-TODO: Add Linux support

 ### Usage

 In the build folder run executable compiled earlier.
 1. cd build
 2. ./raytracer

-### Important!

-MIGHT NOT COMPILE ON WINDOWS!!!
-For windows testing Visual Studio was used which makes the process of compilation and running very simple.
-Our project should work on Windows but there might be some issues.
-Everythong will be fixed later.

 ### Results